 Wallpaper spans a wide surface area and overall should be on a larger scale than most items.
 Here are two wallpaper sizes:

 The smaller size shows that there are four red flowers going across the top on a 24” wide roll.
 The larger scale shows that two red flowers would fit across the width of a 24” wide roll.
 The motifs are significantly larger with more visible detail in the pattern.

 As seen here side-by-side, the scale of the pattern can dramatically change the look and tone of the overall design.
 The smaller scale conveys a look that is more sweet and cute and the larger scale is more graphic and bold.
 The larger scale would work on a long wall or a larger space where you can see the pattern easily from afar.
 The smaller pattern would work well in a smaller space like a powder room or a shorter accent wall.

-Placemats should be designed on a smaller scale than wallpaper, curtains and bedding but can be as small as gift wrap depending on the pattern.
+Placemats should be designed on a smaller scale than wallpaper, curtains and bedding.
 Here the placemat pattern is on a larger scale than the gift wrap.

 The pattern is more bold and graphic on the table in this scale.
 You can see here it could work in a slightly smaller scale (10-20% smaller) as well.

 Looking for even more design resources for finding success on Spoonflower?
 Don’t miss the Spoonflower Seller Handbook!

 About the Guest Author